survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

 # Bundle Splitting

-Currently, the production version of the application is a single JavaScript file.
-If the application is changed, the client must download vendor dependencies as well.

-It would be better to download only the changed portion.
-If the vendor dependencies change, then the client should fetch only the vendor dependencies.
-The same goes for actual application code. **Bundle splitting** can be achieved using `optimization.splitChunks.cacheGroups`.
-When running in production mode, [starting from webpack 4, the tool can perform a series of splits out of the box](https://gist.github.com/sokra/1522d586b8e5c0f5072d7565c2bee693) but in this case, we'll do something manually.

-T> To invalidate the bundles correctly, you have to attach hashes to the generated bundles as discussed in the _Adding Hashes to Filenames_ chapter.

-## The idea of bundle splitting

-With bundle splitting, you can push the vendor dependencies to a bundle of their own and benefit from client level caching.
-The process can be done in such a way that the whole size of the application remains the same.
-Given there are more requests to perform, there's a slight overhead.
-But the benefit of caching makes up for this cost.
+Although code splitting gives control over when code is loaded, it's not the only way webpack lets you shape the output.

+**Bundle splitting** is a complementary technique that lets you define splitting behavior on the level of configuration.
+A common use case is extracting so called vendor bundle that contains third-party dependencies.

+The split allows the client to download only the application bundle if there are changes only in the application code.
+The same goes for vendor-only changes.

 To give you a quick example, instead of having `main.js` (100 kB), you could end up with `main.js` (10 kB) and `vendor.js` (90 kB).
 Now changes made to the application are cheap for the clients that have already used the application earlier.

+Bundle splitting can be achieved using `optimization.splitChunks.cacheGroups`.
+When running in production mode, [starting from webpack 4, the tool can perform a series of splits out of the box](https://gist.github.com/sokra/1522d586b8e5c0f5072d7565c2bee693) but in this chapter, we'll do something manually.

-Caching comes with its problems.
-One of those is cache invalidation.
-A potential approach related to that is discussed in the _Adding Hashes to Filenames_ chapter.
+T> To invalidate the bundles correctly, you have to attach hashes to the generated bundles as discussed in the _Adding Hashes to Filenames_ chapter.

+{pagebreak}

 ## Adding something to split